ShubhamWadkar12/ShubhamWadkar12/README.md

 # 🤖 Welcome to the automation zone 🤖

-I'm **Shubham Wadkar**, a DevOps enthusiast from 🇮🇳 currently on a journey to become a skilled **DevOps Engineer** 🚀
+Myself **Shubham Wadkar**, a DevOps enthusiast from 🇮🇳 currently on a journey to become a skilled **DevOps Engineer** 🚀

-I'm deeply passionate about automation, infrastructure as code, cloud computing, and system monitoring.
+I am deeply passionate about automation, infrastructure as code, cloud computing, and system monitoring.
 Currently learning and building projects using:

 🧠 **Current Focus** :